Skip to content

 Spirituality is a personal journey to finding purpose, meaning and happiness.
 It may be through practicing religion, taking part in cultural activities, or through other non-faith based mediums – or it could be a combination of all of these.
 Your spiritual needs are as important as your mental, emotional, and physical health.

-Our Spiritual Care Team includes trained colleagues and volunteers from various backgrounds and faiths.
+Our Spiritual Care Team includes volunteers from various backgrounds and faiths.
 As a team, we focus on providing emotional and spiritual support for patients, their families and carers.
 Their aim is to offer bespoke holistic care to each person to support them in their individual journey.

 We support people of every faith and belief, as well as to those of no religious belief.
 We also have links with local representatives from various faith and belief groups.